christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

     print(item * 2)
 ```

+[This](https://www.learnpython.org/en/Loops) is a good resource for more information about loops.

 ## Functions
 To make their code more readable and easy to reuse, programmers use functions.
-This a very powerful concept that enables us to do a lot of computation by calling a function in one line of code.
+This is a very powerful concept that enables us to do a lot of computation in one line of code, simply by calling a function.
 It means that we do not need to know the exact details of how the function works.

 You have used multiple functions already. `print()` is a function in Python that prints what you pass to it (what is inside the parenthesis) to the console. `len()` and `sum()` are other functions.